Dynamic Gait Index Calculator

 What Your DGI Score Means

-Your total score provides a clear category for the patient's mobility and risk of falling.
+Your total score provides a clear category for the patient's mobility and statistical association with falling.
 The ranges below help determine the appropriate level of intervention.

 | Score Range | Impairment Level |